T-frog/tf-2md3-firmware/README.txt

 # LICENSE

-Derivatives of tf-2md3-firmware code inherit at91lib license.
+Deliverables of tf-2md3-firmware code are inherited from at91lib license as below.

 /* ----------------------------------------------------------------------------
  *         ATMEL Microcontroller Software Support